-Where does pencil lead come from?
-That’s one of those questions you start pondering in the middle of a too-warm afternoon when you’re sitting at a desk with a pencil in your hand, working, when you’d rather be anywhere else but there.
+What is pencil lead made of & where does pencil lead come from?
+These are the questions you start pondering in the middle of a too-warm afternoon when you’re sitting at a desk with a pencil in your hand, working, when you’d rather be anywhere else but there.

 (Check out this video from pencil maker Faber-Castell showing how pencil lead is produced.
 Pretty cool.)